SampaSRS/SampaSRS/README.md

 ## Running on Linux

-The executable `sampa_aquisition` needs special permissions to read raw network sockets.
+The executable `sampa_acquisition` needs special permissions to read raw network sockets.
 You can run it as root with `sudo` or you can give it the permission read raw sockets with:

-    sudo setcap cap_net_raw=pe sampa_aquisition
+    sudo setcap cap_net_raw=pe sampa_acquisition

 and run it as a normal user.